KxSystems/docs/docs/cloud/azure/architecture.md

 An Azure Load Balancer is a type of load balancing service by Azure.
 It is used for ultra-high performance, TLS offloading at scale, centralized certificate deployment, support for UDP, and static IP addresses for your application.
 Operating at the connection level, network load balancers are capable of securely handling millions of requests per second while maintaining ultra-low latencies.

-Load balancers can distribute load among applications that offer the same service.
-Kdb+ is single threaded by default.
+Load balancers can distribute load among applications that offer the same service. kdb+ is single threaded by default.
 The recommended approach is to use a pool of HDB processes.
 Distributing the queries can either be done by the gateway using async calls or by a load balancer.
 If the gateways are sending sync queries to the HDB load balancer, then a gateway load balancer is recommended to avoid query contention in the gateway.
 Furthermore, there are other TP components that enjoy the benefit of load balancers to better handle simultaneous requests.

 Adding a load balancer on top of an historical database (HDB) pool requires only three steps: